awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-database-databaseinput.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-glue-database-databaseinput-name"></a>
 The name of the database\.
 For Hive compatibility, this is folded to lowercase when it is stored\.
+If not specified, Cloudformation may generate a database name which includes hypens \(`-`) e.g. `stackname-abcdef` which is [incompatible](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html) with some functions in Athena\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)